bparanj/crystal/iac/experiments/rack-app.md

+## Rack Application with Puma

+A simple Rack app that uses Puma to serve a web page saying "Hello Puma".
+This is a proxy and will be replaced by Rails app later.
+You can test the Caddy reverse proxy to this Rack app with SSL and custom domain.

 To create a simple Ruby program that uses Puma to serve a web page saying "Hello Puma", follow these steps.
 This program will involve creating a basic Rack application that Puma can run.

 ### Step 1: Install Required Gems